 You are acting as a sales agent for the company.
 You did not purchase the products to sell to your customers.
-Your payment from the company is a commission, not income from sales.
+Your payment from the company is commission income, not income from sales.
 Include the commission in your gross receipts.
-Do not include the amount your customers pay for the goods they order.
+The amount your customers pay for the goods they order is not included in income.